Best Local Models for PI Agent: Qwen 3.6, Gemma 4 (2026 Setup)

 No enterprise features.
 No SSO, no audit logs, no managed deployment.
 PI is for individual developers and small teams who want control over their tools.

 Model quality ceiling.
 Even the best local models don’t match Claude Sonnet on hard coding tasks.
-Qwen3-Coder-Next gets close (70%+ SWE-bench vs. Claude’s ~72%), but Qwen 3.5 35B-A3B on a 16GB GPU is a step below that.
+Qwen3-Coder-Next gets close (70%+ SWE-bench vs. Claude’s ~72%), but Qwen 3.6 35B-A3B on a 24GB GPU (or 16GB with --cpu-moe) is a step below that.
 You’re trading some capability for privacy and zero cost.
 For most day-to-day coding tasks, the tradeoff is worth it.
 For hard debugging and architectural decisions, you might still want a frontier model.

 PI vs. Claude Code vs. Aider: when to use each